-He was destined to shape the future of the country.
+He was destined to shape the future of Greece.

 Karamanlis, who passed away on April 23, 1998 at the age of 91, was the man chosen to pull Greece out of seven dark years of a dictatorship in 1974.

-He was also to take on the mammoth tasks of restoring democracy, attempting to forge unity between the Greek people, and to make Greece the eighth full member of the European Union in 1980.
+He was also to take on the mammoth tasks of restoring democracy, attempting to forge unity between Greeks, and making Greece the eighth full member of the European Union in 1980.
 The EU was then called the European Economic Community.

-Karamanlis’ pre-1974 political career had been rather short, as the leader of ERE, the National Radical Union.
+Karamanlis’ pre-1974 political career had been rather short up to that point, as the leader of ERE, the National Radical Union.

 It was a time of great political turmoil.
 Main opposition leader Georgios Papandreou, the president of the Centrists Union, had declared an endless war against Karamanlis, accusing him of winning the 1961 election with violence and ballot rigging.